By 2012 we will have

 - a range of sustainable careers for dance artists

 Cultural diversity and Indigenous cultural heritage are integral to all our ambitions.

 More excellent and innovative Australian dance

 The dance sector is vibrant and the artform is developing.
 There are currently 50 dance companies and more than 200 choreographers in Australia taking the artform into new territory through exciting collaborations.
 Individuals, groups and companies are using and investigating a range of techniques, culturally diverse forms, contexts and media creating high quality, inspiring work, with many companies commissioning and producing emerging artists.

 We need to ensure these developments continue, the industry expands, and that we actively create an environment in which new ideas can flourish.
 If artists are to continue to explore, take risks and excel we need increased investment and more streamlined and sophisticated support for Australian dance.

 By 2012 we will have a greater range of philanthropic and private investors, commissioning funds from venues and festivals and commercial sponsorship.

-Increased investment to established dance organisations will have built reserves and created more new work, and new funding will see more companies supported on a regular basis.
-We will have greater philanthropic investment in dance and we will have dedicated philanthropy managers employed in a number of dance organisations.
+Increased investment in established dance organisations will have built reserves and created more new work, and new funding will see more companies supported on a regular basis.
+We will have a greater philanthropic investment in dance, and we will have dedicated philanthropy managers employed in a number of dance organisations.